 Please refer to this KB Article to apply the patches using SanerNow.

-SanerNow VM and SanerNow PM detect these vulnerabilities and automatically fix them by applying security updates.
+SanerNow VM and SanerNow PM detect and automatically fix these vulnerabilities by applying security updates.
 Use SanerNow and keep your systems updated and secure.